ttenpi/lipu-tenpi/content/tokipona/catdict.md

 i made a toki pona cheat sheet but with words all grouped!

-this is a learning tool that is useful when you already know the meaning of the words, and know how to use them, but have difficulty finding the correct word. (this is a problem i sometimes have!)
+this is a learning tool to help associating terms and concepts in categories for easier memorisation, and as a quick reference to find words fast!

 [![image](/tp-catdict/TP-EN_categorical_v22.1.0.png)](/tp-catdict/TP-EN_categorical_v22.1.0.pdf){target="\_blank"}